barbell-math/smoothbrain-bs/README.md

     // When true a stage will run go fmt and then run a diff to make sure that
     // the commited code is properly formated.
     CheckFmt bool
-    // When true a stage will run go generate and then will run all unit tests
+    // When true a stage will run all unit tests in the repo to make sure that
-    // in the repo to make sure that the commited code passes all unit tests.
+    // the commited code passes all unit tests.
     CheckUnitTests bool
+    // When true a stage will run go generate and make sure that the generated
+    // code matches what is commited to the repo.
+    CheckGeneratedCode bool
 }
 ```